sergeych/node-prego/README.md

 String utilities
 ================

 Ones used to convert column and table names.
+These are imported automatically by requiring prego.

         "snake_case_name".snakeToCamelCase() == 'snakeCaseName'